 About the Japan Studies Program

-Japan/Japanese studies at the UW has entered its second century and we continue to pursue our mission to foster greater understanding of Japan and its relationship with the global community.
+Japan/Japanese studies at the University of Washington has entered its second century and continues to pursue its mission to foster greater understanding of Japan and its relationship with the global community.
 Japan/Japanese studies prepares students to pursue their professional goals and become better global citizens.

 The UW offers several Japan-focused degree program options, and courses on Japan are taught across the university in architecture, business, history, language and literature, linguistics, politics, society and civilization, political economy, and law.

 The Jackson School offers BA and MA degrees in International Studies with a focus on Japan and East Asia with a broad interdisciplinary approach centering around the social sciences.
 The concurrent degree program allows graduate students to earn an additional degree with the Evans School of Public Policy and Governance or the Michael G. Foster School of Business through a third year of graduate study.

 Undergraduate students may earn a Certificate of International Studies in Business with a focus on Japan.
 The certificate program is available to students who are accepted to the Foster School of Business undergraduate program.

 The Asian Law Center is a preeminent international center for the study of Asian, International, and Developmental Law that encompasses both a major research program and an extensive instructional program for JD, LLM., and PhD students.